-The situation remains fluid and no one is completely sure of how long we’ll be social distancing, but as of the time of this writing the Center for Disease Control recommends postponing events of 10 or more attendees through at least April (read more about mass gatherings and community events at the CDC website).
+The situation remains fluid and no one is completely sure of how long we’ll be social distancing, but as of the time of this writing the Centers for Disease Control recommends postponing events of 10 or more attendees and limiting participation in mass gatherings (read more about mass gatherings and community events at the CDC website).

-Whatever stage you’re at, you probably have a lot of questions about how to navigate wedding planning during COVID-19.
+Wherever you’re at in this, you probably have a lot of questions about how to navigate wedding planning during COVID-19.
 I may not have all the answers, but I am here to help you, as best I can, as you think about your upcoming nuptials.

 FAQs About Coronavirus (COVID-19) and Weddings

 Should we postpone our wedding?

-If your wedding date falls within the next two months, then it’s a good idea to postpone.
+If your wedding is in the next two months, then it’s a good idea to postpone.
 In fact, many couples have moved their summer wedding to the Fall or Winter months given that group gatherings over 50 aren’t anticipated to be allowed until well after August.
 As an alternative, and dependent on your vendors, consider having a small gathering (<10 people) to celebrate your commitment.
 For an even more intimate option, you and your partner could have a self-quarantined celebration on your scheduled date.
 Turn off the news, bake a cake, drink some wine, put on a wedding playlist – just have fun while keeping yourselves and others safe and healthy.